 - Identify, nurture, and train the next cohort of Jewish student leaders.

 - Facilitate opportunities for unengaged students to participate in Jewish student life facilitate greater inclusivity and accessibility.

 - Recruit students for UJS projects and events.

 - Work closely with communal partners in order to maximise support and resources offered to Jewish students.

-- Support the UJS President with enacting their manifesto and delivering their year plan.
+- Support the UJS President in enacting their manifesto and delivering their year plan.

 - Train, support and build relationships with J-Soc committees and Jewish Students.

-- Produce reports after events you have project managed.
+- Produce reports about the events you have project managed.

 - Produce reports for funders in relation to your role.

-- To lead educational trips outside of the UK.
+- Lead educational trips outside of the UK.